StacyKioko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 3-twofiles: cat /etc/passwd /etc/hosts : The scripts diplays the content of two files

 Task 4-lastlines: tail /etc/passwd: The script prints the last 10 lines of the file

+Task 5-firstlines: head /etc/passwd: The script prints the first 10 lines of the file